2015 Australian Open: Broadcast

 The tournament was broadcast in more than 200 countries around the world.
 In Australia, all matches were broadcast live by the Seven Network on the network's primary channel under the banner Seven Sport.
 In the Asia/Pacific region, the tournament was covered by CCTV, iQiyi, SMG (China), Fiji One (Fiji), Sony SIX (India), Wowow, NHK (Japan), Sky TV (New Zealand) and Fox Sports Asia, in Europe by Eurosport, NOS (Netherlands), SRG SSR (Switzerland) and BBC (United Kingdom), in the Middle East by beIN Sports, in Africa by SuperSport, while in the Americas coverage was provided by ESPN.

 In 2015, live coverage emanated from all sixteen courts.
 Qualifying tournaments, draw ceremony and Kids' Day were shown on official tournament website, AusOpen.com.

-Controversy

-Following a second round victory in Women's singles Canadian Eugenie Bouchard was approached by an interviewer, Ian Cohen, who cited tweets made by Bouchard the previous evening which complimented fellow competitor Serena Williams's on court attire.
-The interviewer, explaining that Williams "was kind enough to give us a twirl", asked Bouchard to offer her own twirl.
-Though Bouchard obliged, the request was met with criticism, with many accusing the interviewer of being sexist.
-The controversy was referred to by some media outlets as "twirlgate."
-Billie Jean King responded to the interview by saying "This is truly sexist.
-If you ask the women, you have to ask the guys to twirl as well."
-For her part, Bouchard said the request would not be sexist if men were asked to "flex their muscles and stuff."
-At least one media outlet pointed out that as part of a pre-tournament interview Rafael Nadal was asked to take off his shirt for the enjoyment of female fans.

 Point and prize money distribution

 Point distribution

 Below is a series of tables for each of the competitions showing the ranking points on offer for each event.